 10. Caspian tiger

-Among the animals that have become extinct in the last 100 years is the Caspian Tiger.
-It is a magnificent tiger that used to inhabit the lands of eastern Turkey, the Caspian Sea, and northern Iran and is now extinct.
-A variety knows the tiger of names, including the Persian tiger and Turan tiger, among others.
+The Caspian Tiger is among the animals that have also become extinct in the last 100 years.
+It was a magnificent tiger that used to inhabit the lands of eastern Turkey, the Caspian Sea, and northern Iran.
+It’s among various renowned tigers, including the Persian and Turan.

-Like any other tiger, the Caspian tiger was distinguished by the sheer size of its legs, which were significantly longer than those of other members of the large cat family, emphasizing the animal’s immense size even further.
-Even though it featured the characteristic striped tiger stripes, its real color was very different from that of other tiger species.
+Like any other tiger, the Caspian tiger was distinguished by the sheer size of its legs.
+They were significantly longer than other members of the large cat family, emphasizing the animal’s immense size even further.
+Even though it featured the characteristic striped tiger stripes, its real color was very different from other tiger species.

 During the nineteenth century, according to National Geographic, the Russian Army was ordered to eliminate the tigers as part of an agricultural development initiative.
-This drives these big cats to extinction, and they are now only remembered through stories, memories, and historical documentation.
+This drove these big cats to extinction.
+Now, they are only remembered through stories, memories, and historical documentation.